 The primary hub for outgoing and incoming RER trains is the Châtelet-Les Halles station.
 Other major hubs include Gare du Nord, St. Michel/Notre Dame, and Gare de Lyon.
 The RER, which is run by a different (public) company than the Paris Metro, can be a bit complicated at first, but the time gained is generally worth it.

-It takes roughly 20 minutes to get from Denfert-Rochereau in South Paris to Gare du Nord in the North.
-The same route by metro would often add at least ten minutes.
+It takes roughly 10 minutes to get from Denfert-Rochereau in South Paris to Gare du Nord in the North.
+The same route by metro adds at least ten minutes to your journey.

 RER Lines, Routes, and Hours